-We have issued a separate report to you, dated January 29, 2016, on the Authority's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters, which was based upon the audit performed in accordance with Government Auditing Standards.
-We have also issued a separate report to you, also dated January 29, 2016, involving the Authority's compliance with requirements applicable to each major program and on internal control over compliance in accordance with OMB Circular A-133.
+We have issued a separate report to you, dated February 13, 2017, on the Authority's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters, which was based upon the audit performed in accordance with Government Auditing Standards.
+We have also issued a separate report to you, also dated February 13, 2017, involving the Authority's compliance with requirements applicable to each major program and on internal control over compliance in accordance with OMB Uniform Guidance.

-We have communicated to management and the Board of Directors, in separate letters also dated January 29, 2016, certain deficiencies and other matters related to the Authority's internal control over financial reporting that we identified during our audit, including matters associated with the Authority's information technology environment.
+We have communicated to management, in separate letters also dated February 13, 2017, certain deficiencies and other matters related to the Authority's internal control over financial reporting that we identified during our audit, including matters associated with the Authority's information technology environment.